Skip to content ↓

 PHILOSOPHY, RELIGION & ETHICS

-Teacher: Ms Tabitha Pollard (t.pollard@broadwater.surrey.sch.uk)
+Teacher: Miss Tabitha Pollard (tpollard@broadwater.surrey.sch.uk)

 Department: HUMANITIES

-Humanities Subject Leader: Mr Russell Wait r.wait@broadwater.surrey.sch.uk
+Humanities Subject Leader: Miss Alice Livingstone alivingstone@broadwater.surrey.sch.uk

-Philosophy, Religion & Ethics is an exciting and dynamic subject that students fully embrace.
-There is a lot of active discussion about a range of contemporary issues that affect people around the world.
+In PRE, we encourage a lot of active discussion and debate based upon a range of contemporary issues that affect people around the world.
 At Broadwater, we aim to encompass as many faiths from around the world in addition to looking at a number of non-faith based ideas on major modern issues.

 Homework tasks can be viewed on the showmyhomework website